coderespawn/ue4-plugin-build-system/README.md

 Copy over the config template file ``config.template.json`` to ``config.json`` and update the values according to your engine paths in your filesystem

+### engine_paths
+List of engine verions and their base path in the file system.
+Add more versions to the list as needed

+### staging_directory
+This creates a staging directory for each engine version.
+All you plugins for this version go under this.
+Add more versions to this list as needed

+### log_dir
+The directory to save the build log files

+### uat_path
+The relative path to the RunUAT script that comes with the engine.
+This path is usually fixed in the engine and you won't need to change it.
+However, the template has a reference to the batch file (RunUAT.bat) which is used in windows.
+If you are on Mac or Linux, you'll want to change this to **RunUAT.sh**

 Project Setup Instructions
 --------------------------